 Employers must ensure that employees on maternity leave are informed of any jobs that become available, including opportunities for promotion and transfer, and must enable them to apply.

 Where an employee on ordinary or additional maternity leave is potentially redundant, they are entitled to be offered any suitable available vacancy with the employer.

 Special treatment in connection with pregnancy or childbirth

 An employee cannot bring a claim of sex discrimination at work because they have not been given the same “special treatment” as a pregnant person.
 However, pregnant employees and those on maternity leave should only be given “special treatment” to balance up the playing field, no further.

 An employee on maternity leave is not entitled to most of their contractual terms of pay.
 However, they are entitled to an increase in maternity pay arising from any pay rise otherwise entitled to.
 The employee is also entitled to any pay (including as a bonus) arising out of time worked before and after maternity leave and during any period of compulsory maternity leave.

-Enforceable legal rights
+Enforceable legal pregnancy and maternity rights

-- because of pregnancy or an illness connected to pregnancy;
+- Because of pregnancy or an illness connected to pregnancy

-- because they are on, or want, maternity leave.
+- Because they are on, or want, maternity leave

 - Alternatively (or in addition) the employee may also bring a claim for sex discrimination (although in this case the employee will have to specifically refer to an employee who is not pregnant to show different treatment).